 Living as humans, our spirits must “battle constantly to overcome the flesh.”
 We struggle with overeating, love of money or material things, with addictions to drugs and sex.
 Our ability to maintain balance and self-control along with choosing service to others over medicating ourselves strengthens the spirit.
 And this is our purpose.

 Betty’s understanding is we reincarnate or visit earth many times as different people.
 We do so of our own free will and this choice alone, to travel to earth and live as a human, reflects a valiant spirit in each of us.
-We choose our missions and stations in life based on the objectives of our missions.
-We are given particular talents for accomplishing specific missions.
+We choose our missions and stations in life and we are given particular talents based on the objectives of our missions.

 Each cell of our bodies contain memories of our past lives.
 Every unit of matter has intelligence in it.
 Absolute laws govern our lives on earth.
 Among these are the laws of healing and creation.
 All healing and creating on earth begins first with the imagination of the spirit and the power of thought.
 Verbalizing our thoughts further helps the process as spoken words “creates an excitement in the intelligences around us, and they then go into motion…”

 Other laws are similar, requiring the spirit to consciously believe in and have faith in the process first.
 The more of our talents we use in service to others, the more access we have to our talents.
 The more of our faith we exercise, the more faith we have.
-Should we need help from the angels, we must sincerely pray and ask for it, before it is given.
+Should we need help from the angels, all we need to do is sincerely pray and ask for it, and it is given.

 Above all else, Betty Eadie learns we are here on earth to love ourselves, to love each other, and to love our Creator.